Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Harness.io

-Harness is a Continuous Delivery as a Service enterprise platform for automation of application and micro-service deployments.
+Harness.io is a Continuous Delivery as a Service enterprise platform for automation of application and micro-service deployments.

 ### Running for the first time - setup

-In case that on your account you already have an application and workflow with steps set, proceed to next chapter - Run Harness.io script, otherwise continue in this section.
+In case that on your account you already have an application and workflow with steps set, proceed to the next chapter - Run Harness.io script, otherwise continue in this section.

 #### Create an application and workflow